 Quality options that reflect where you are.
 Something you haven't had before.
 Foods that speak to the local culture — Japanese breakfast items in Tokyo, fresh pastries in Paris, tropical fruit in Singapore.
 Enough variety that you don't want to stop eating.
 The kind of spread that makes you linger over your coffee rather than rushing back to the room.

-One of my least favorite breakfasts I've had at a property that should have known better was at the Hotel Mitsui in Kyoto.
+The worst breakfast I've had at a property that should have known better was at the Hotel Mitsui in Kyoto.
 Limited options, nothing memorable, and charged separately — at a hotel now running over $1,200 a night.
 That's a fundamental misunderstanding of what a luxury property owes its guests in the morning.

 Both Hilton and Marriott offer a fifth night free when booking on points with qualifying status.
 On a five-night stay, that's effectively a 20% reduction in points cost — and on a premium property, that can represent significant value.
 Combined with the Amex 1:2 transfer ratio on Hilton, a five-night stay can be assembled for a fraction of what the cash rate would suggest.